Red Flag Rules Standard Operating Procedures

 The department/unit head or their designee of a Covered Account shall conduct a review of University IT Policies related to personal and data security to ensure the customer master file is secure.
 (Hint: As a starting point, you may want to review Policy IT-12.)

-By February 15, each department/unit head or their designee of a Covered Account will submit a certification form on an annual basis to the appropriate campus representative.
+Each department/unit head or their designee of a Covered Account will submit a certification form on an annual basis to the appropriate campus representative.

 - They have completed their annual review of the controls in place to prevent, mitigate, and detect Identity Theft.